greysteil/spot-gps/README.md

 ## Usage

-API calls are made using an instance of the `API` class:
+API calls are made using an instance of the `SPOT::Client` class:

 ```ruby
 api = SPOT::Client.new(feed_id: 'FEED_GIID', feed_password: 'OPTIONAL_PASSWORD')